The Regulatory Commission of Alaska (RCA) is a quasi-judicial agency that regulates utilities and

 communicate with a party, and other affected persons, about any issue of fact, law, or policy in a

 If you are media representative and have a question about a pending proceeding, please review

-contains comprehensive information regarding matters of pending and closed dockets, utility
+The RCA's website contains comprehensive information regarding matters of pending and closed

-tariffs, statutes, rules and regulations.
-Please use the Advanced Search
+dockets, utility tariffs, statutes, rules and regulations.
+Researching a specific case (if the

-If you find that you still need assistance, please contact Ms. Grace Salazar, media liaison and
+If you find that you still need assistance, please contact Supervisor, Consumer Protection and

 LINKS AND RESOURCES

 State of Alaska, Energy Assistance: (800-478-7778)